Grigore Brâncoveanu

 Grigore Brâncoveanu was a Caimacam and ruler of Wallachia in 1818.

 Biography

 Born into the branch of an old Romanian House of Craiovești, as the son of Prince Emanoil Brâncoveanu (1750-1811) and his wife, Princess Zoe 'Zoița' Sturdza (b.
 1753).
 In 1793, he married Elisabeta Balș (d.
 1857).

-Although the marriage remained childless, the pair adopted Elisabeta's niece, Princess Zoe Mavrocordato (1805-1892), who was sheduled to marry Grigore's distant cousin, Gheorghe Bibescu from Oltenia.
+Although the marriage remained childless, the pair adopted Elisabeta's niece, Princess Zoe Mavrocordato (1805-1892), who was scheduled to marry Grigore's distant cousin, Gheorghe Bibescu from Oltenia.
 In the early 1840s, Zoe turns out to be mentally imbalanced and the couple eventually divorced.